Dog-friendly Britain

 -

-Cornwall with four schnauzers, days four and five: the Eden Project and a birthday at Lanhydrock
+Cornwall with four schnauzers, days six and seven: the Springer Spaniel, seals and Trebah Garden

 If you find somewhere I should visit, tell me.